garetethan/hardy-libraries/README.md

 ### Sample Use of Listeners

 Install the [script](https://github.com/sid-the-sloth1/libraries/blob/main/libs/network%20listener.js) and then use any of the following snippets in your own code or Userscripts as needed.
+It takes away the need of monkeypatching in all your tools again and again to read the network calls.

 ```javascript
 // Fetch Interceptor